 Here are the best Types of Monstera that you can include in your houseplant collection for an instant green appeal with the beautiful cut foliage!

-If you want a houseplant that offers an eye-catching appearance with fancy foliage, then pick one out from the best Types of Monstera that we have for you in this article!
+If you want a houseplant that offers an eye-catching appearance with fancy foliage, then pick one out from the best Types of Monstera that we have for you!

-Check out the best plants with fanciful cut foliage here
+Check out this article on best plants with fanciful cut foliage

 Best Monstera Varieties